bndtools/bnd/maven/bnd-indexer-maven-plugin/README.md

 The outputs of the `bnd-indexer-maven-plugin` are `target/index.xml` and `target/index.xml.gz`.

-# Configuring the `bnd-indexer-maven-plugin`
+### Configuring the `bnd-indexer-maven-plugin`

 The `bnd-indexer-maven-plugin` may be configured in several ways

-## Allowing local file locations
+#### Allowing local file locations

 By default the `bnd-indexer-maven-plugin` will fail the build if it cannot determine a remote repository from which a dependency can be downloaded.
-Sometimes (for example during local development) some dependencies are not yet deployed to a remote repository, even as a snapshot.
-The `bnd-indexer-maven-plugin` can be configured to use these local URLs as
+Sometimes (for example during local development) some dependencies are not yet deployed to a remote repository, even as a snapshot, and this should not fail the build.
+It is also sometimes the case that local URLs are specifically required for local testing.

-follows:
+The `bnd-indexer-maven-plugin` can be configured to use local URLs by setting the localURLs property to one of three values:

+* FORBIDDEN - The default value.
+This will cause the build to fail if no remote URL can be found
+* ALLOWED - Where a remote URL can be found it will be use.
+If one cannot be found then the local URL will be used instead
+* REQUIRED - No remote URLs will be used.
+All URLs in the index will be local.

+Setting the localURLs property is very easy:

     <configuration>
-        <allowLocal>true</allowLocal>
+        <localURLs>true</localURLs>
     </configuration>

 N.B.
-If local URLs are used then the index *should not be deployed* to a remote repository.
-The local URLs will not be valid on another machine.
+If local URLs are used in the index then it *should not be deployed* to a remote repository.
+The local URLs are only valid on the machine that created them.

-## Excluding transitive dependencies
+#### Excluding transitive dependencies

 By default the `bnd-indexer-maven-plugin` will include the full transitive dependency tree of the module in the index that it generates.
 If this